 Most of the Gymnosperms are evergreen, shrubs or woody trees.
 These are primitive group of flowering plants producing naked seeds.
+Seeds are not covered by fruit i.e. ovary.
 They are vascular plants having Xylem with tracheids and Phloem with sieve cells.